lingui/js-lingui/docs/tutorials/react.rst

       other="There're # messages in your inbox"
    />

 … and so on.
-Exact match takes always precedence before plural forms.
+Exact matches always take precedence before plural forms.

 Variables and components
 ------------------------